-"It's a tragedy every time a mother dies from a preventable cause related to pregnancy or childbirth, and it's shameful that far too often those moms are women of color whose pain or symptoms have been overlooked or ignored," said Duckworth.
-"There has never been a comprehensive evaluation of how our nation's growing maternal mortality crisis is impacting our women Veterans, even though they may be at higher risk due to their service.
-I'm so proud that this bipartisan bill I introduced with Senator Collins and Representative Underwood-which would commission the first-ever comprehensive study on this issue in relation to the Veteran community while also making sure mothers who have served our nation can access the maternal care they need and have earned-passed the Senate."
+"It's a tragedy every time a mother dies from a preventable cause related to pregnancy or childbirth, and it's shameful that far too often these moms are women of color whose pain or symptoms have been overlooked or ignored," said Duckworth.
+"I'm so proud that President Biden signed this bipartisan bill I introduced with Senator Collins and Representative Underwood-which would help address our nation's growing maternal mortality crisis by helping ensure the pregnancy complications of all women Veterans are not overlooked or ignored-into law today."

 "Providing support to our veterans and those who serve today is among our greatest obligations.
 The U.S. has an unacceptably high maternal mortality rate, and the impact of this crisis on women veterans is not well understood," said Collins.
-"Our legislation would help examine ways to improve care coordination, identify gaps in coverage, and eliminate disparities.
-I'm pleased that the Senate has passed this critical bill to help ensure that the brave women who have served in our military receive the maternal care they have earned."
+"This legislation Senator Duckworth and I partnered on will help examine ways to improve care coordination, identify gaps in coverage, and eliminate disparities.
+Now that our bill has been signed into law, the U.S. can help ensure that the brave women who have served in our military receive the maternal care they have earned."